 Had Albert Speer’s megalomaniacal plans for the new capital (and “world capital”) Germania come to fruition, the entire complex of the Potsdamer (and then some) was set to be razed to make place for the “North-South Axis”, a huge avenue leading from a new South Station to the “Hall of the People”.
 We’ll get back to those plans in an upcoming episode.

 The end, an intermezzo, and a new beginning

 The razing took place anyhow, just not the way the nazis intended.
 By the end of the war, most of the square, street, and stations were gone.
-Of all the Berlin stations, the Potsdamer probably suffered the worst: not only was it bombed multiple times during the war, the presence of Hitler’s Führerbunker in spitting distance also guaranteed it a central place during the final days of the Battle for Berlin.
-Burned, bombed and shot to bits, it was the only one of Berlin’s terminuses that could not be used again after the war.
-The Ringbahnhof was briefly used for S-Bahn services in 1945 and 1946, before it too was closed for good.
+Of all the Berlin stations, the Potsdamer probably suffered the worst: not only was it bombed multiple times during the war, but the presence of Hitler’s Führerbunker in spitting distance also guaranteed it a central place during the final days of the Battle for Berlin.
+Burned, bombed, and shot to bits, it was the only one of Berlin’s terminuses that could not be used again after the war.
+It didn’t even need to be blown up like some of its sisters.
+The Ringbahnhof was briefly used for S-Bahn services in 1945 and 1946 before it too was closed for good.